nathan-osman/ezapi/README.md

 ![NPM Version](https://img.shields.io/npm/dm/%40nathan-osman%2Fezapi)
 ![NPM Version](https://img.shields.io/npm/l/%40nathan-osman%2Fezapi)

-This package aims to provide an extremely simple way to interact with a JSON API in a React application.
+This package aims to provide an easy way to interact with a typed JSON API in a React application.

+Features include:

+- Specify base URI for API once and use relative paths everywhere else
+- Specify extra HTTP headers to use for things like authentication
+- Support for cross-origin requests with cookies (`credentials: 'include'`)
+- Response validation with [Zod](https://zod.dev/) - including full TypeScript support!

 ### Installation